- - - Press Release Courtesy of York College Athletic Communications - - -

-The York College athletic department announced that Duane Bastress, Brandon Bushey, and Mike Welch have been selected for induction into the York College Athletic Hall of Fame.
-The threesome will comprise the 27th class in the Hall of Fame’s history.
+YORK, Pa. – The York College athletic department is proud to announce that Tim Bohlman, Chris Brower and Ashley Swope have been selected for induction into the York College Athletic Hall of Fame.
+The trio will comprise the 28th class in the history of the Athletic Hall of Fame.

-The three will be inducted into the Hall of Fame in the ceremony scheduled for October.
+The trio will be officially inducted into the York College Athletic Hall of Fame on Saturday, October 20 at Heritage Hills Resort in York.